agn453/CPM/README.md

 AST routine adds a character to the input ring buffer (we have no control over disabling/enabling RSX280 system interrupts).

-* Still to-do CP/M allocation vector emulation so that directory accessing programs can see and report on disk usage.
+* Still to-do - fine-tune the CP/M allocation vector emulation so that directory accessing programs can see and report on disk usage in blocks correctly.

 * Files opened for updating from CP/M do not seem to be writing file sectors for existing files (e.g. running a configuration